Ausiarm/T2A1_A_Workbook/README.md

  # <div align="center"> T2A1_A_Workbook </div>

-## Q1 Architecture of a Rails Application
+## Section 1 Architecture of a Rails Application
 - The architecture of a typical rails application is a combination of the MVC architecture pattern infused with the convention over configuration or coding by convention standards.
   - The convention over configuration standards protocol sets out what files must be included in a ruby on rails application.
 This structure is built into the base functionality of rails.
 A result of this built in functionality is when a new file is generated in the case of ``` rails g controller (controller name) ``` or ``` rails g model (model name) ```.
 These commands will always be produce the same type of file in the same location.
 Additionally, they are generated in the same way and located in the exact same location across any application, this constancy is what is referenced when talking about convention over configuration.
 Thanks to this convention, all aplications created in rails will have the same foundation and be able to be discussed and worked on by professionals who may not have been involved with their immediate creation.
     - This is incredibly valuable in the workplace as it allows the developer to functionally bypass the setup processes of creation of an app by agreeing to a universal formatting system that can be implemented by generating an app through the rails commands (examples provided above).